Clinical manifestations and diagnosis of patent ductus arteriosus in term infants, children, and adults

 The anatomy is more varied in the presence of a right aortic arch.
 Most commonly, the DA arises from the left innominate artery and inserts into the region of the proximal left pulmonary artery .
 Less frequently, the DA arises distal to the right subclavian artery and inserts near the proximal right pulmonary artery.
 In rare instances, there is a bilateral DA, usually in the presence of other complex congenital cardiovascular anomalies.

 Regardless of the aortic arch orientation, the vascular structures remain anterior to the trachea and esophagus, and there is no vascular ring.
 One exception to this general rule occurs when there is a right aortic arch with an aberrant left subclavian artery.
 In this setting, the DA typically arises from the aberrant subclavian artery and inserts into the proximal left pulmonary artery.
 This creates a vascular ring with the aorta anterior to and rightward of the trachea and esophagus; the aberrant subclavian artery is posterior, and the DA is along the left side, connecting the subclavian to the pulmonary artery.
-(See "Vascular rings", section on 'R aortic arch with aberrant L subclavian artery and L ductus arteriosus/ligamentum'.)
+(See "Vascular rings and slings", section on 'R aortic arch with aberrant L subclavian artery and L ductus arteriosus/ligamentum'.)

 - Knight L, Edwards JE.
 Right aortic arch.
 Types and associated cardiac anomalies.
 Circulation 1974; 50:1047.